 The power source is a CR2032 battery.

 That battery lives just underneath the brightness adjustment dial.

 There is a slit in the lid of the brightness adjustment dial that you can twist off.
 And once you get the cap off, you can see the battery compartment, and then you can switch out the battery and screw the cap back on.

 A lot of that can be done by hand, but it’s going to be a heck of a lot easier if you take a small screwdriver, a penny, or a dime and use it to take that lid off.
 That design doesn’t bother me, and it works pretty well.

 No issues with that.

-Durability Disclaimer: Until I come up with a standard set of durability tests for each optic, I will only summarize what the durability claims are by the company and what they appear to be at the time of this writing based on my use of the optic.
+Durability Disclaimer: Until I come up with a standard set of durability tests for each optic, I will only summarize the durability claims by the company and what they appear to be at the time of this writing based on my use of the optic.

 Once again, I haven’t put this optic through the wringer.

 So I don’t really know how truly durable it is.

 Now.
 I have read some other reviews on it, some people have done some drop testing, and some people have dropped it on a rock and damaged the turret, and it affected the point of impact.